Why Reconstructive Surgery?

 Whether it’s a monthly contribution (Donate now by Pay Pal), a one-off donation (Donate now by Virgin Money Giving), or regular fundraising, every penny you give to ReSurge Africa helps fund the training of our young doctors and the creation of a reconstructive surgery unit where it’s needed most.

 If you have any questions about our work or think you can help in any way, get in touch with us at email@example.com

 In 2002, Sierra Leone emerged from a brutal, decade-long civil war.
 Its infrastructure, including hospitals and medical training, was decimated.
 Both the country and its people were left broken.

-Today, Sierra Leone is at peace but still reeling from the effects of conflict.
+Today, Sierra Leone is at peace but still reeling from the effects of conflict, and more recently a catastrophic Ebola epidemic.
 Healthcare in the nation is almost non-existent: there is one doctor to 10,000 people; no reconstructive surgeons, one orthopaedic surgeon; and, crucially, no graduate medical training.

-Sierra Leone and its people need our help to recover; to train the surgeons, nurses and physiotherapists that will help change the face of healthcare in the country and rebuild bodies and lives broken by war.
+Sierra Leone and its people need our help to recover; to train the surgeons, nurses and physiotherapists that will help change the face of healthcare in the country and rebuild bodies and lives broken by war and disease.

-In Ghana, this approach has saw the creation of a thriving reconstructive surgery unit – the country’s first – run by a team of international-standard surgeons and medical staff who deliver training and support to other hospitals in the region.
+In Ghana, ReSurge Africa has been instrumental in the creation of a thriving reconstructive surgery unit – the country’s first – run by a team of international-standard surgeons and medical staff who deliver training and support to other hospitals in the region.